None of us want to imagine losing our cats, though sadly, very few animals outlive their owners.

 The love you feel for your pet is profound, so it’s understandable that your grief will also be deep.

-It is really important that you’re honest with yourself and allow the feelings of grief to happen.
+It is important that you’re honest with yourself and that you allow the feelings of grief to happen.
 Grief is never silly or wrong and in fact, is necessary to help us move on.

 Stages Of Grief